Copyright aspects of hyperlinking and framing: Belgium

-Belgian Association of Newspaper Editors v.
+Copiepresse v.
 Google

-In September 2006 the Belgian Association of Newspaper Editors sued Google and obtained an injunctive order from the Belgian Court of First Instance that Google must stop deep linking to Belgian newspapers without paying royalties, or else pay a fine of €1 million daily.
-Many newspaper columns were critical of the Belgian newspapers' position.
+In September 2006, Copiepresse, a Belgian association of French-speaking newspaper editors, sued Google and obtained an injunctive order from the Belgian Court of First Instance that Google must stop deep linking to Belgian newspapers without paying royalties, or else pay a fine of €1 million daily.
+Many newspaper columns were critical of Copiepresse's stance.

 Denmark

 Danish Newspaper Publishers Association v.
 Newsbooster

 The Bailiff's Court of Copenhagen ruled in July 2002 against the Danish Website Newsbooster, holding, in a suit brought by the Danish Newspaper Publishers Association (DNPA), that Newsbooster had violated Danish copyright law by deep linking to newspaper articles on Danish newspapers' Internet sites.
 Newsbooster's service allows users to enter keywords to search for news stories, and then deep links to the stories are provided.
 The DNPA said that this conduct was "tantamount to theft."
 The court ruled in favor of the DNPA, not because of the mere act of linking but because Newsbooster used the links to gain commercial advantage over the DNPA, which was unlawful under the Danish Marketing Act.
 The court enjoined Newsbooster's service.